Image to Image / Node.js Reference

 function convertRawDataToFile(data, filePath, callback)

-Convert raw data to a file.
+Convert raw binary data and save the conversion result to a local file.

 Parameters: